openvinotoolkit/openvino/docs/dev/ci/github_actions/adding_tests.md

 * might use Docker to execute `steps` in, configured by the `container` key
   * Learn more about [available Docker images](./docker_images.md)
 * might use caches to speed up build and/or tests
   * Different types of caches are available.
-Learn more about about [available caches](./caches.md)
+Learn more about [available caches](./caches.md)
 * might use the Smart CI system for conditional execution with the `if` key
   * Refer to the [Smart CI Overview](./smart_ci.md) for more information
 * requires a series of commands to execute, provided by the `steps` key
-  * Refer to the [creating steps in a job section](#create-a-step-in-a-job) to learn more about `steps`
+  * Refer to the [creating steps in a job section](#creating-a-step-in-a-job) to learn more about `steps`
 * might use build artifacts from the `Build` job
-  * The artifacts can be downloaded using the `actions/download-artifact`, read more about the workflows' structure in the [Overview of the OpenVINO GitHub Actions CI](./overview.md#structure-of-the-workflows)
+  * The artifacts can be downloaded using `actions/download-artifact`, read more about the workflow structure in the [Overview of the OpenVINO GitHub Actions CI](./overview.md#structure-of-the-workflows)

 If the job can be used in several workflows, it can be transformed into a reusable workflow.
-Learn more in the [Reusable Workflows page](./reusable_workflows.md).
+Learn more from the [Reusable Workflows page](./reusable_workflows.md).

 ## Creating a Workflow